Learn how we look after your data

 You have the right to access your personal data at any time.
 We match comments and emails to your email address.

 To access your personal data please send the same email address so we can verify your identity.
+You’ll then be sent a zip/pdf with your personal data.

 Right to rectification